distillpub/post--feature-wise-transformations/plan.md

    conditioned network?
 6. Can we make a case for a soft program synthesis interpretation of FiLM?
 7. Can we relate FiLM to our understanding of how the brain works?
+8. Can we characterize the types of problems where FiLM may help?
+9. Can we connect with zero-shot learning?

 ## Milestones